-A man of informed opinions, notable compassion and truly remarkable talent, who has inspired each and every one of us over the years, the Folk by the Oak Team are proud to welcome the legend that is Billy Bragg to our Main Stage this summer.
-Billy will be accompanied on stage by band member C.J.
-Hillman, the Americana Music Association UK pick for Instrumentalist of the Year 2017, playing dobro, pedal steel and electric guitar.
+A man of informed opinions, notable compassion and truly remarkable talent, who has inspired each and every one of us over the years, the Folk by the Oak Team were proud to welcome the legend that is Billy Bragg to our Main Stage in 2018.

 The intervening 3 decades have been peppered with albums such as the pop classic Don’t Try This At Home, the Queen’s Golden Jubilee-timed Treatise on national identity England, Half-English and his stripped down Tooth & Nail.
 Through these works he has tackled pretty much every political, social and cultural debate of the 80s, 90s and beyond.
 Along the way he’s had a number one hit single, had a street named after him, been the subject of a South Bank Show and curated Left Field at Glastonbury, but for all that glory it’s obvious that he is still driven by what he himself christened "socialism of the heart".